 According to the experience that “The reason a protocol method gets called is generally that the corresponding event mentioned in the method name happened.
 And the thing that triggers the event is usually the method’s arguments”, we’ve found class MessageMegaMall from the argument of megaMallMessageCountChanged:.
 The name, MegaMall, is very obscure.
 With wild guesses and programmatic checks, we’ve discovered that it is the model for email managements.
 By calling [MessageMegaMall copyAllMessages], we can get all emails.

-the
+Get the sender’s address from MFLibraryMessage

 [MessageMegaMall copyAllMessages] returns an array of MFLibraryMessage objects.
 By inspecting MFLibraryMessage.h and related headers, as well testing some suspicious properties and methods, we can easily get the sender’s addresses from this class.